SOMALILAND ADMINISTRATIVE LAW: AN OVERVIEW

 - The Civil Service Agency: the Agency has an organic law passed by the 1993 -96 Parliament.

 - The Auditor General: The Organic law of this office is Law No: 5 of 1998.

 Another body appointed under the Constitution is the Judicial Commission set up under Article 107(1) of the Constitution and the Somaliland Organisation of the Judiciary Law.

 Article 113 adds that other special organs may be created in accordance with the law, but no law governing the procedures of their creation has been passed yet.
 The significance of these bodies is that they are supposed to function at arm’s reach from the Ministries.
 An example of such an organ created by the 2001 Election Law is the Somaliland National Electoral Commission.

-Following the 1960s Somali Republic practice, there are also a number of semi-autonomous public bodies that have been created since 1991.
-Only a few of these have so far been set up under a law and the rest appear to have been set under Presidential Decree .
-These are:
+Following the 1960s Somali Republic practice, there are also a number of semiautonomous public bodies that have been created since 1991.
+Their establishment or organic organic laws are being or have been updated, but are still working under a Presidential Decree:

 - National Public Contracts Board: 1962 legislation on public finances and Law on Public Contracts No: 79 of 1996

 - Aids Commission SOLNAC (new Bill has now been passed by both Houses - Dec 2014)

 - Electricity Agency

 - Law Review Commission - Law still with the two Houses of Parliament (as at December 2014)